 Who is adopting secure enclaves?

-Confidential Cloud adoption is driven by cloud economics and the endless drumbeat of public and private cloud data breaches.
 All major cloud vendors, including AWS and Azure, have now deployed Confidential Cloud-enabling technologies.
 More than 20 industry giants have joined the Confidential Computing Consortium to drive broad awareness and adoption of secure computing.

 How difficult is the Confidential Cloud to deploy and use?